underthehai/tp/docs/DeveloperGuide.md

 `Index` provide standardisation between the components to refer to a specific travel plan object or travelplan.

 `EditCommand` uses `EditDescriptor` to create an edited object.
-`EditDescriptor` provides method to build a new object based fields specified within the user input.
+`EditDescriptor` provides method `buildFromSource(source)` to build a new object based fields specified within the user input.

 Each object has a specific set of valid fields that can be modified.
 - `Activity`: Name, Importance, Cost, DateTime, Location